lrdass/demiourgos/README.md

-# RISC-V Timers Configuration and Interrupt Triggering

-Project about timers configuration and interrupt triggering on RISC-V for the class of Operating Systems 2 at UFSC.

 ## Compiling

 To compile, you'll need [qemu](https://www.qemu.org/), which can be downloaded following [these instructions](https://www.qemu.org/download/).
 Depending on your OS, you might need to install an additional package to have access to the `virt` machine of `qemu-system-riscv`.